-Tonbridge Printers Cricket Club was founded in 1948, to provide cricket for the working men of Tonbridge.
+Cowdrey was founded under its original name, Tonbridge Printers Cricket Club, in 1948, to provide cricket for the working men of Tonbridge.
 The club trained and played at the Racecourse Sportsground, now Tonbridge Park.
-At the club's 50-year anniversary in 1998, the committee elected for a name change.
-It was decided that the club should honour Colin Cowdrey, Baron of Tonbridge, one of the finest batsmen ever to play for Kent and England.
+At the club's 50-year anniversary in 1998, the committee elected for a name change, honouring Colin Cowdrey, Baron of Tonbridge and one of the finest batsmen ever to play for Kent and England.
 Today, Cowdrey CC plays competitive cricket in Division IV of the Kent League (both 1st and 2nd XIs), fielding up to three sides on a Saturday and two on a Sunday.

 For information about joining, please contact Gary Marshall, Director of Cricket.